 • Cholesterol levels, especially high LDL (bad cholesterol) and low HDL (good cholesterol) could lead to heart problems and a greater risk of heart attack.
 So if your total cholesterol is rising, so is your risk of heart disease.

-• About one in three adults in America has high blood pressure, which makes the heart work harder to pump blood.
-Hypertension increases your risk of stroke, heart attack, kidney failure, and heart failure.
-High blood pressure can be controlled with medication.
-Things like losing weight, becoming more active, eating less salt, and drinking less alcohol, can all help to a lower blood pressure.
+• About one in three adults in America has high blood pressure, according to the Center for Disease Control.
+High blood pressure, also known as hypertension, makes the heart work harder to pump blood.
+Additionally, hypertension increases your risk of stroke, heart attack, kidney failure, and heart failure.
+Fortunately, high blood pressure can be controlled with medication.
+Furthermore, losing weight, becoming more active, eating less salt, and drinking less alcohol can all help to lower your blood pressure.

 • Triglyceride levels.
 A high level of low-density lipoprotein (LDL) cholesterol ( “bad” cholesterol) is most likely to narrow arteries.
 However, a high level of high-density lipoprotein (HDL) cholesterol (“good” cholesterol) lowers your risk of heart attack.

 • Being a couch potato.
 Lack of physical activity and an inactive lifestyle contributes to high blood cholesterol levels and obesity.
 People who get regular exercise (especially aerobic exercise) have better cardiovascular fitness, which decreases their overall risk of heart attack.

 • Obesity.
 Obesity is associated with high blood cholesterol levels, high triglyceride levels, high blood pressure and diabetes.

 • Stress.
 Constantly filled with stress and/or anxiety significantly increases your risk of a heart attack.
 Try yoga or meditation.